 Students may also be placed in inclusion if their uniform does not meet the schools uniform policy outlined on the school website.
-The school will always seek options first to ensure that students are in the correct uniform, for example lending of spare uniform or asking parents to bring the correct uniform into school.
+The school will always seek options first to ensure that students arein the correct uniform, for example lending of spare uniform or asking parents to bring the correct uniform into school.
 Medical notes are the only exception for a student not being in the correct school uniform.
-Parental notes will not be accepted.
+Parental notes should be taken to Pastoral Support to be checked and dated and issued with a uniform note.

-Students will be required to sit in inclusion with a member of staff, to complete work in silence and to complete the work that is set.
+Students will be required to sit in inclusion with a member of staff, to complete work in silence andto complete the work that is set.
 This is a very serious sanction; it signifies that the student has made choices that are unacceptable in our community.
 This time gives them an opportunity to reflect on the poor choices that they have made, as well as consider and reflect on their own character.

-The length of time in Inclusion will be decided by the leadership team and this will be based on the severity of the incident, whether there have been any previous incidents and also whether or not the student is able to show remorse or able to positive reflect on their actions.
+The length of time in Inclusion will be decided by the leadership team and this will be based on the severity of the incident, whether there have been any previous incidents and also whether or not thestudent is able to positively reflect on their actions.
 No student will be placed in Internal Exclusion for more than 3 consecutive days.
-Internal Exclusion can run up to 4pm each day
+Internal Exclusion runs up to 4pm each day

 Parents/Carers will be informed by a member of the Welfare Team.
-The Mentor and progress leader will also be informed.
+The Mentor and progress leaderwill also be informed.
 If deemed necessary, a 're-admission' meeting may need to take place between the student, parent/carer and appropriate member of staff